About The Town

 Dighton's public educational system is one of the best in the area.
 Consisting of Dighton Elementary School, Dighton Middle School, the Dighton-Rehoboth Regional High School, and the Bristol County Agricultural School, this system brings learning to Dighton children from preschool through high school graduation.
 Each school has been built or modernized to meet the demands of today's education needs.

 Dighton follows an open town meeting form of government with a Board of Selectmen representing town leadership.
 Selectmen must face re-election every three years, with only one member reaching the end of his or her term each year.

-Dighton’s Council on Aging provides older adults with services such as health clinics, educational seminars, entertainment programs, and daily meal preparation.
-Dighton’s Prime Time is an adult supportive respite facility located near town center.
+Dighton's Council on Aging provides older adults with services such as health clinics, educational seminars, entertainment programs, and daily meal preparation.
+Dighton's Prime Time is an adult supportive respite facility located near the town center.

-A full roster of sports organizations provides Dighton youth with fun and learning, having both recreational and competition teams available.
-A local chapter of the Mom’s Club lends support and friendship to Dighton mothers, while Boy Scouts and Girl Scouts help develop citizenship.
+A full roster of sports organizations provides Dighton youth with fun and learning, having both recreational and competitive teams available.
+A local chapter of the Mom's Club lends support and friendship to Dighton mothers, while Boy Scouts and Girl Scouts help develop citizenship.

 Area churches, synagogues, and meeting halls satisfy the needs of several denominations, providing assistance and support for Dighton families.
 Many of these buildings are historic and have been lovingly restored.
 Additional opportunities for community involvement are available through each place of worship.

-Situated within an hour’s drive to Boston, and just minutes from the city of Providence, Dighton is convenient to both professional, entertainment, and educational opportunities.
-Employment availability in the neighboring cities of Taunton, Fall River, Seekonk, and Attleboro have helped boast Dighton’s appeal as a comfortable residential town.
-Commuter rail service in nearby Lakeville further adds to the town’s accessibility.
+Situated within an hour's drive to Boston, and just minutes from the city of Providence, Dighton is convenient for both professional, entertainment, and educational opportunities.
+Employment availability in the neighboring cities of Taunton, Fall River, Seekonk, and Attleboro have helped boast Dighton's appeal as a comfortable residential town.
+Commuter rail service in nearby Lakeville further adds to the town's accessibility.